etiennestuder/gradle-rocker-plugin/README.md

 in [task output caching](https://docs.gradle.org/current/userguide/build_cache.html), and in [incremental builds](https://docs.gradle.org/current/userguide/more_about_tasks.html#sec:up_to_date_checks).
-Additionally, the compile task itself is [incremental](https://docs.gradle.org/current/dsl/org.gradle.work.InputChanges.html), meaning it is optimized so that only templates which have changed are regenerated.
-The plugin can be applied on both Java projects and Android projects.
+Additionally, the compile task itself is [incremental](https://docs.gradle.org/current/dsl/org.gradle.work.InputChanges.html), meaning it is optimized so that only templates that have changed are regenerated.
+The plugin can be applied to both Java projects and Android projects.

 You can find more details about the actual Rocker source code generation in the [Rocker documentation](https://github.com/fizzed/rocker).